Good news! Leave encashment (calculating unused leaves for resigned employees) can now be calculated automatically in

 NOTE: Do not edit the Remarks section - “Annual Leave Encashment” as this might affect the automation process of the new leave encashment field in payroll.

 Below are the formulas that you can use for leave encashment calculation if you are processing for non-resigned employees (current active employees) in payroll:

-Formula: (Monthly Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash
+Formula: (Monthly Basic or Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash

-Formula: [(Monthly Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash
+Formula: [(Monthly Basic or Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash

 You can refer to this article to learn more about the calculations for this.